 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Plastics Packaging Sectional Committee had been approved by the Petroleum, Coal and Related Products Division Council.

-This standard was originally published in 1981.
+This standard was first published in 1981.
 This (first) revision has been undertaken to:

 introduce tolerances for the container’s dimensions;